Ultras: Scotland

-In Scotland, Ultras Aberdeen are the ultras group who follow Aberdeen F.C., they organise chants and choreography in the Merkland Road Stand, at Pittodrie Stadium, also known as the "Red Shed".
-The Green Brigade are an ultras group that follow Celtic F.C. and regularly make tifo displays and often voice support for a United Ireland.
-They are left-wing.
-On the other side of Glasgow are the Rangers F.C. ultra group The Union Bears.
-The Union Bears are known for their elaborate fan displays and their support for Northern Irish and Scottish unionism within the UK.
+The Green Brigade are an ultras group that follow Celtic F.C. who make tifo displays and voice support for a United Ireland and Palestinian nationalism.
+They describe themselves as left-wing.
+On the other side of Glasgow are the Rangers F.C. ultra group the Union Bears.
+The Union Bears are known for their elaborate fan displays and their support for Scottish unionism and Northern Irish unionism within the UK.
+They are described as being right-wing.
 They celebrate and support the Protestant history of both Rangers and Scotland.
 They sit in the Copland Road stand.
-Block Seven are a supporters group that support Hibernian FC, the Gorgie Ultras support rivals, Heart of Midlothian FC.
-The Southside Ultras support Queen's Park FC while Ultras Thistle support their city rivals, Partick Thistle.
-Other ultras in the Scottish Championship include Dunfermline Athletic's Section North West, Greenock Morton's Cowshed, Raith Rovers’ Ultras Raith, Livingston's Block C, Hamilton Academical's Accies Youth, Ayr United's Somerset Ragazzi, Falkirk's Ultras 1876 and Airdrieonians’ Section B. U76 are an ultras group who support and follow Falkirk F.C., the groups responsibilities ranges from singing chants to hosting rallies in honour of the clubs victory.
+Incidents of violence between the Union Bears and the Green Brigade are common.
+Ultras Aberdeen are the ultras group who follow Aberdeen F.C., they organise chants and choreography in the Merkland Road Stand, at Pittodrie Stadium, also known as the "Red Shed".
+Block Seven are a supporters group that support Hibernian F.C., while the Gorgie Ultras support rivals Heart of Midlothian F.C..
+Northbank are the ultras group supporting St. Mirren, occupying a section of the west stand.
+The Southside Ultras support Queen's Park F.C., while the Partick Thistle Ultras support their city rivals, Partick Thistle.
+The Partick Thistle Ultras formed in 2021 when fans were not allowed inside stadiums during the COVID-19 pandemic.
+The group gathered at a nearby canal on the last day of the season as their team won the Scottish League One title, and celebrated with flares, flags, and singing.
+Other ultras in the Scottish Championship include Dunfermline Athletic's Section North West, Greenock Morton's Cowshed, Raith Rovers’ Ultras Raith, Livingston's Block C, Hamilton Academical's Accies Youth, Ayr United's Somerset Ragazzi, Falkirk's Ultras 1876 and Airdrieonians’ Section B.

+Northern Ireland

+The ultras scene in Northern Ireland is new, and since these have begun, the younger generation of fans in Northern Ireland has increased more than it has in many years.